 Step Two: Design Strategy

 The next step is to design the dashboards.
-Dashboard designs must account for all high-priority use cases defined during the first step.
-The front-end dashboard view must be cross-functional to enable users to interpret data better.
-Filters must be embedded to allow users to drill down on specific fields that tie to key performance indicators.
+Dashboard designs must account for all high-priority use cases defined in the first step and serve as the visible layer of the supply chain business intelligence model.
+The front-end dashboard view must be cross-functional to enable users to better interpret data.
+Filters must be embedded to allow users to drill down into specific fields tied to key performance indicators.
 Key activities in the design phase include:

 Step Three: Validate Data Outcomes

-Data validation ensures the correct inputs are recorded and that these data will produce the desired outputs identified in step one.
-For example, inputting purchase orders, demand forecasts, and lead times correlates to the real-time outputs of the location, status of material, and arrival times, as well as the ability to assess supplier reliability, jobs at risk of completion, and optimal supply level trends.
+Data validation ensures that correct inputs are recorded and that the resulting outputs match the desired outputs identified in step one.
+For example, entering purchase orders, demand forecasts, and lead times yields real-time outputs on the location, material status, and arrival times, as well as the ability to assess supplier reliability, identify jobs at risk of completion, and track optimal supply level trends.

 Step Four: Draft Process

-In step four the process for use of the data outputs is mapped.
-This process outlines the steps and actions groups need to take based on the output of the business intelligence tool.
+In step four, the process for the use of the data outputs is mapped.
+This process outlines the steps and actions groups need to take based on the output of the supply chain business intelligence model.
 Step four can run concurrently with step three.

 Step Five: Create a Sustainable Governance Model

-A governance model aligns stakeholders with changes, establishes their roles, and determines how changes will be monitored.
-Performance management is also essential to ensure that both contributors to and users of the business intelligence tools fulfill their accountabilities, especially for the activities resulting from the tool’s outputs.
+A sustainable governance model aligns stakeholders with changes, establishes their roles, and determines how changes will be monitored.
+Performance management is also essential to ensure that both contributors to and users of the business intelligence tools fulfill their responsibilities, especially for activities driven by the tools’ outputs.

 Summary

-Aggregating data and conducting meaningful analysis enables teams to understand which actions are necessary to improve business outcomes efficiently.
+Aggregating data through supply chain business intelligence enables teams to understand which actions are necessary to improve business outcomes efficiently.
 Through cross-functional and easily digestible dashboards, businesses are positioned for demand planning and can mitigate potential risks in today’s volatile supply chain so that they can have:

 How ScottMadden Can Help

 Events over the last few years have proven how easily the supply chain can be disrupted.
 The energy industry must rethink standard practices for managing the supply chain.
-Leveraging our five-step approach, ScottMadden can partner with you to develop a supply chain business intelligence tool to ensure you have the data-driven insights needed to safeguard your supply chain.
+Leveraging our five-step approach, ScottMadden can partner with you to develop a supply chain business intelligence tool that provides the data-driven insights needed to safeguard your supply chain.